Purpose and Criteria for Selection:

 Applications must include the following documents:

-- A cover letter stating interest in the scholarship and providing background on the applicant.
+- A cover letter stating interest in the scholarship and how the applicant meets eligibility requirements.

 - Official transcripts from the applicant's most recent academic program.